 The Authority adopted a long-term plan for financial sustainability.
 As part of that plan, a policy on the Reserve Fund was created to address spendable fund balance.
 The policy has two categories of reserves: Operating and Capital.
 The operating reserve is funded, using 6 to 9 months of the previous year's Council-approved budget.
-The Authority's board-assigned operating reserves were \$25,890,950, as of September 30, 2019 and 2018.
+The Authority's board-designated operating reserves were \$25,890,950, as of September 30, 2020 and 2019.
 Capital reserves are authorized to be funded up to \$20 million, after the full funding of Operating Reserves.
-The Authority's board-assigned capital reserves were \$5,000,000 for the fiscal years ended September 30, 2019 and 2018.
+The Authority's board-designated capital reserves were \$5,000,000 for the fiscal years ended September 30, 2020 and 2019.